MY CHILDHOOD ENDED when I was ten.

 Mum was a clichéd country housewife.
-She was forty-eight but looked older.
+She was forty-eight, but looked older.
 Unselfconsciously androgynous.
+She wore joggers with tight tracksuits and a loose-fitting T-shirt.
 Freckled face untouched by make-up.
 Hazel eyes and husky voice.
-She wore joggers with tight tracksuits and a loose-fitting T-shirt.
-Grey hair cut short like a man.

 Mary was revolted.
 Before converting to Christianity in the 1970s, she had been a model, and her face had graced the front cover of Women’s Weekly.
 The basic elements of her beauty remained intact.
 She had a full figure with wrinkled olive skin and long, abundant hair.
 Her eyes were two brown beads in the dusk.

 Lenore Blaine was her physical antithesis.

 ‘You look dreadful,’ said Mary.
 ‘Where are my children?’